practicajs/practica/README.md

 # A One Paragraph Overview

-Although Node.js has great frameworks 💚, they were never meant to be dev & production ready immediately (e.g., no app layers, DB schemas, docker file, etc).
+Although Node.js has great frameworks 💚, they were never meant to be dev & production ready immediately (e.g., no architecture layers, DB schemas, docker file, etc etc).
 Practica.js aims to bridge the gap.
 Based on your preferred framework, we generate example code that demonstrates a full Microservice flow, from API to DB, that is packed with good practices.
 For example, we include a battle-tested error handler, sanitized API response, hardened dockerfile, thoughtful 3-tier folder structure, great testing templates with DB, and more.
 This saves a great deal of time and can prevent painful mistakes.
 All decisions made are [neatly and thoughtfully documented](https://practica.dev/decisions).
 We strive to keep things as simple and standard as possible and base our work on the popular guide: [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices)

 **1 min video 👇, ensure audio is activated**